Mark Todd (politician): Early life and career

 Todd's grandfather Alfred Todd was a Conservative MP for Berwick-upon-Tweed from 1929 to 1935.
 His father, Matthew Todd, was a submariner in the Royal Navy, seeing action in WW2 and commanding the Submarine Escape Training Tank.

 Todd attended Sherborne School in north Dorset and Emmanuel College, Cambridge, gaining a BA degree in history in 1976.
 He served for twelve years as a Cambridge City Councillor, spending three years as leader, from 1987 to 1990, and five years as deputy leader.

 Todd was a managing director of the Longman publishing house from 1977 to 1996.
-In this company he worked from 1988 to 1992 in industry and public service management, from 1990 to 1992 at Carter Mill and in information technology from 1992 to 1994.
+In this company, he worked from 1988 to 1992 in industry and public service management, from 1990 to 1992 at Carter Mill and in information technology from 1992 to 1994.
 A former non-executive director of consumer co-operative Cambridge & District Co-operative Society, before its 1991 merger with Co-operative Retail Services, he is a member of the Co-operative Party.

 Parliamentary career

 Todd first contested the seat of South Derbyshire in 1992, before gaining the seat from the Conservative's Edwina Currie in 1997.

+During the 1997–2001 Parliament, Todd was a member of the Agriculture Select Committee.

 He steered the Co-operatives and Community Benefit Societies Act 2003 through Parliament as a private member's bill.
 The Act is an amendment to the Industrial and Provident Societies Act 1965, which regulates a form of UK corporation known as the industrial and provident society.

-Todd announced on 21 September 2007 that he would stand down as the MP for South Derbyshire when the 2010 next general election was called.
+On 21 September 2007, Todd announced that he would stand down as the MP for South Derbyshire when the next general election was called.

 Personal life

 Todd married Sarah Dawson in 1979 in Cambridge; their son was born in December 1992.
-He and his wife live in Findern, South Derbyshire.
+He lives in Worthing, West Sussex.